nbarikipoulos/wix-msi/README.md

 ```shell
 wix-msi target_bin
 ```
-where target_bin is a bin entry of the package.json
+where target_bin is a bin entry of the package.json.

+Note this package __only support CJS module and does not deal with ESM (yet)__ aka packaged node application __must use require/module.exports and not ES6 import/export__.

 ## Customize Installer and Installation